 Guidelines to Sutta Study

-Both in the preparation for the jhaana, and within the absorption itself, each factor makes its own unique contribution.
+Both in the preparation for the jhana, and within the absorption itself, each factor makes its own unique contribution.
 Thought and examination are the main ’work team’ for the attainment: the former applies the mind to the object, the latter anchors it there.
 As these two factors gain in strength, they arouse rapture, elation over the enhanced purity of the mind and power of concentration, and happiness, the blissful feeling that accompanies mental unification.

-(iv) “With the abandoning of pleasure and pain, and with the previous disappearance of joy and grief, he enters upon and dwells in the fourth jhaana, which has neither-painful-nor-pleasant feeling as well as purity of mindfulness due to equanimity.”
+(iv) “With the abandoning of pleasure and pain, and with the previous disappearance of joy and grief, he enters upon and dwells in the fourth jhana, which has neither-painful-nor-pleasant feeling as well as purity of mindfulness due to equanimity.”

-(to be continued)
+(To be continued)